Learning how to find your business niche, and then having the guts to focus ONLY on that niche can be scary.

 Why do serious chefs pay $200 for a knife instead of buying ten $20 knives?

 Because we value premium products more than cheap ones, it isn’t about the economics, it’s about belonging to something bigger than ourselves.
 We all want to be a part of a tribe.
+This is what having a business niche is all about.

 What an Old Lightbulb Salesman Can Teach You About Market Leadership